hoffmangroup/segtools/doc/segtools.rst

 **segtools-html-report [OPTIONS] SEGMENTATION**

 This command is intended to be run after other Segtools commands.
-It searches the local directory (or provided with ``--results-dir``) for ``div`` files produced by the other Segtools commands and compiles the data into an HTML report for review.
+Starting in the current working directory (or directory provided with ``--results-dir``), it finds files produced by the other Segtools commands (files matching ``*/*.div``) and compiles the results into an HTML report for review.

 The ``SEGMENTATION`` argument and ``--mnemonic-file`` option